-The Sixth Form curriculum for A-Level students at John Lyon is traditional, offering a wide range of firmly academic subjects in the sciences and humanities, combined with digital and creative subjects offered at a highly academic level.
+The Sixth Form curriculum at John Lyon is traditional, offering a wide range of firmly academic subjects.

 This curriculum combined with teaching designed to expand students’ minds beyond examination specifications helps students develop a sense of inquiry and the capability to explore the outer limits of a problem before inspiring its most creative solutions.